 Pamela A. Mischen

 Dr. Pamela Mischen (Associate Professor of Public Administration) earned her BS from Cornell University and her MPA and PhD from Arizona State University.
 Her research focuses on inter-organizational networks in the public/nonprofit sector; knowledge management in local government and nonprofit agencies; and applied community-based research.
 With her colleagues from Computer Science, Geography and Bioengineering, she is creating Virtual Communities for Broome County, an interactive web portal and data repository that will provide the general public with access to administrative data sets and other publicly collected data for the purpose of planning and policy analysis.
-As the Director of the Center for Applied Community Research and Development, which includes faculty from nearly a dozen Binghamton University departments and programs and numerous community agencies, she has received over 20 grants and contracts from numerous local government agencies and nonprofit organizations, totaling more than $450,000.
 She currently is an Advisory Board Member and Chair of the Planning Committee for the Broome County Youth Bureau, a Commissioner on the Mayor's Commission for Downtown Economic Development for the City of Binghamton, and a Board Member for the Southern Tier AIDS Program.

 •PhD, Public Administration, Arizona State University

 •Networks and Public Management

 •Knowledge management in local government and nonprofit agencies

 •Data, information and knowledge production in the public sector